 Just as the soul has a life alone and a life with the body, some of the soul’s powers are connected to one or the other of the soul’s modes of existence.

-A soul’s activities are its power in expression, and can arise either from:
+and can arise either from:

 - The soul itself